cbonoz/chain22/README.md

 Captchains
 ---

-Create Captchas backed by chainlink API calls.
+Create Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet.

+BSC security tool.

 Captchains is a platform for validating site visitors or user actions by requiring users to validate they are human by the ability to research the answer to an API-driven question - rather than an image.